frankie-baron/Resume/Details/Workplaces.md

 AkroAI is a startup I am cofounding.
 As a second person in the company, I am responsible for development of the product - an e-learning platform that helps people to get IT & AI Digital skills.
 I am in charge of every technical aspect.

 Responsibilities:
-- Product maintanance and development
+- Product maintenance and development
 - Strategic planning
 - Architectural oversight
 - Technology decision-making